masterqa/MasterQA/README.md

 Write tests as you would normally with SeleniumBase.

 To do manual verification, add a ``self.verify()`` after each part of the script that needs manual verification.
-If you want to include a custom question, add the text inside the call.
-Follow the example script if you're having trouble.
+If you want to include a custom question, add text inside the call.
+[Follow the example script to learn how](https://github.com/mdmintz/MasterQA/blob/master/examples/verify_test.py).

 Type ``c`` and hit enter on the command prompt when you're ready to exit the Results Page (the script is in ipdb mode at this point).